timluedtke/raspberryPiKioskSlideshow/README.md

 ```

 ### Autostart Slideshow on bootup
-To autostart this slideshow directly after bootup there is a precomiled file in this repo: **/system/lxde-pi_autostart**
+To autostart this slideshow directly after bootup there is a ready-to-go file in this repo: ./system/**lxde-pi_autostart**

 With the following command you can move that file to a special directory where raspberryPi automatically executes it on bootup: